-One of the specific challenges of Coronary CTA is correct ECG synchronization of the data acquisition to the HR of the patient.
+One of the specific challenges of coronary CTA is a correct ECG synchronization of the data acquisition to the HR of the patient.
 ECG synchronization can be either prospective or retrospective.
 With retrospective ECG-gated techniques, scanning is performed throughout the entire cardiac cycle.
-After all data has been obtained, a user-defined reconstruction of the desired segments of the cardiac cycle is performed, corresponding to the optimal phase of the coronary arteries with least coronary motion.
-Conversely, in prospective ECG-triggering, scanning is only performed during a pre-defined segment of the cardiac cycle; typically at end-diastole in lower and stable heart rates.
+After all data have been obtained, a user-defined reconstruction of the desired segments of the cardiac cycle is performed, corresponding to the optimal phase of the coronary arteries with least coronary motion.
+Conversely, in prospective ECG triggering, scanning is only performed during a predefined segment of the cardiac cycle, typically at end diastole in lower and stable HRs.